the-draupnir-project/draupnir4all_docs/content/docs/how_to_use_draupnir.md

 will be protected from spammers the other community has already met, all while observing different code of conducts.

-To subscribe to a public ban list, you need to retrieve the address of this list.
+To subscribe to a public policy list, you need to retrieve the address of this list.
 That list being technically nothing more than a Matrix room, its address follows the usual `#room_name:server.tld` format.